Funding Opportunities

 Small Grants

 IBS provides small research grants to graduate students and postdocs to help further their research.
-These grants are in the range of $300 to $500, but we consider proposals up to $1000.
+One $1500 grant is awarded in both the fall and spring.
 We accept applications twice during the academic year, typically around October (Fall Small Grants) and February (Spring Small Grants).
 All IBS-affiliated graduate students and postdocs are eligible.
-Students have to fill in a form that typically includes questions about the research they are proposing, how the money will be spent, and if and how the research addresses questions about diversity (this criterion is not required to be met to apply for or receive a small grant).
 Read more about some of the past research we have funded.